 The new USCIS fee due to go into effect on Oct 2, 2020 has been put on hold.
 For now, please continue to pay the fee of $410.

-4. Review your completed application packet using the Final Review checklist (pdf) and mail to USCIS
+5. Review your completed application packet using the Final Review checklist (pdf) and apply online to USCIS

 You may request a 24-month STEM extension 90 days before the current post-OPT permit expires.
 The application must be received by USCIS prior to expiration date of the post-OPT.